apache/pulsar/site2/docs/security-jwt.md

 ```

 The proxy uses its own token when connecting to brokers.
 You need to configure the role token for this key pair in the `proxyRoles` of the brokers.
-For more details, refer to [authorization](security-authorization).
+For more details, see [authorization](security-authorization).